OpenMOSS/CoLLiE/examples/mcqa/README.md

-# TuneLite example on OpenBookQA dataset
+# CoLLiE example on OpenBookQA dataset

 Support on full dataset finetuning and few-shot finetuning on 3090.